Walmart Financial Analysis

 Walmart key drivers that have significantly impacted on its performance include the following;

 Cash flow drivers

 Kaplan and Atkinson (2015) argue that cash flow is an important key business indicator and thus, it is crucial for every company to have healthy cash flow.
 Having positive cash flows is important for the business as it allows a company to invest, grow, operate and work towards the attainment of its goals and objectives.
-An analysis of the Walmart financial statement shows a cash and cash equivalent of US$ 8.705 million at the end of 2016 (Walmart 2016).
+An analysis of the Walmart financial statement shows cash and cash equivalent of US$ 8.705 million at the end of 2016 (Walmart 2016).
 As such, Walmart has positive cash flows that are critical to ensuring continued operation and growth of the business.
-Additionally, the positive cash flows act as a source of Walmart competitive advantage because the company has adequate cash available to engage in innovative activities and to invest in various activities like technology advancement that have a positive impact on its efficiency and customer experience.
-Therefore, Walmart should take care of cash flow drivers like gross margin, account payables and receivables, sales volume and inventory to maintain the positive cash flows and appropriate liquidity level.
+Additionally, the positive cash flows act as a source of Walmart’s competitive advantage because the company has adequate cash available to engage in innovative activities and to invest in various activities like technology advancement that have a positive impact on its efficiency and customer experience.
+Therefore, Walmart should take care of cash flow drivers like gross margin, account payables and receivables, sales volume, and inventory to maintain positive cash flows and appropriate liquidity levels.

 Supply chain drivers